 Sequence of Mathematics Courses at Bishop Kenny

 A strong start in mathematics in the 9th grade is critical for future success in later courses.
 Therefore, proper placement is essential.
 As with other disciplines, a student's placement in mathematics is based on student achievement on standardized assessment and the information gathered from the student's previous school.
 Students must complete four credits in math to earn a Bishop Kenny diploma.
-For admission to a state university in Florida, coursework must include Algebra 1 and beyond.
+For admission to a state university in Florida, coursework must include four years of college preparatory math (Algebra 1 and above).

 Importance of Algebra

 Students need a solid foundation in Algebra in order to be successful in higher mathematics courses, as well as to succeed on college entrance exams (SAT and ACT).
 Therefore, Algebra 1 serves as the foundation for a college-preparatory study of mathematics.
-Students in Bishop Kenny's Algebra 1 program explore deeper into algebraic concepts than the traditional algebra course.
+Students in Bishop Kenny's Algebra 1 program delve deeper into algebraic concepts than the traditional algebra course.
 As a result, students will gain the problem solving skills and content mastery necessary for success in Algebra 2 and beyond.
-Given the rigor of Algebra 2 and the year in between the two algebra courses, confidence in and mastery of algebra is essential.
+Given the rigor of later math courses at Bishop Kenny, confidence in and mastery of algebra is essential.

 Placement in Algebra 1 or Geometry